Puttrix/puttski.com---ver-2/product/stories/services-page.md

 - [ ] Implement responsive cards/sections with anchors (2h)
 - [ ] Add FAQ section for common questions (1h)

-## Definition of Done
+## Notes

-- Services content complete; layout responsive; clear CTAs present
+- The Services page was removed because the site is not for freelance offerings.